johndpope/KZPMusicNotation/README.md

 Demo
 ----

 The repository contains a project with demo apps for both iOS and OSX, so you can troubleshoot your setup or experiment with various notation strings.
+(Make sure you run `pod install` after cloning to grab the utilities library).

 Usage Example
 --------------